nmamano/nmamano-personal-site/blog/greedy/greedy.md

-# Why Many Greedy Algorithms Are Pickier Than They Need To
+# Why Many Greedy Algorithms Are Pickier Than They Need To Be

 ## Introduction